captdam/Maze-Router-Lee-Algorithm/README.md

 <img src="https://raw.githubusercontent.com/captdam/Maze-Router-Lee-Algorithm/master/docs/randompath_x.jpg" alt="Fail without random" width="300px">

 The router has successfully route net 1, net 2 and net3; but cannot route net 4.
-Assume the router are finding route from up-left to bottom-right.
+For net 1, assume the left-bottom is source and the right-up is the sink.
 As the map shows, vertical path has higher priority than horizontal path when the router place route for net 1.
 However, this blocks the path for net 4.
-If the router can place the path as the read lines shows, all 4 nets can be successfully placed.
+If the router can place the path as the rad lines, all 4 nets can be successfully placed.

 <img src="https://raw.githubusercontent.com/captdam/Maze-Router-Lee-Algorithm/master/docs/randompath_v.jpg" alt="Fail without random" width="300px">

-With a random factor added, the length of path for net 1, net 2 and net 3 is not changed; but the router is able to place the path for net 4 as well.
+With a random factor added, the router is able to place all 4 nets.
 The random factor can be set in the config file.
 Set the ```neighbor_random_index``` to zero will disable the randomization.

 ## Lee router